catesg/catesg.github.io/_posts/2021-08-20-what-is-communication-noise.md

 Physiological noise originates from within either the sender or the receiver, and relates to our physiological abilities.
 This may include a speaking or listening impairment, or a specific learning need.

 As senders, if we are aware of any physiological factors, then we can choose words or a means of communication that will make our message more accessible to the receiver.
-Similarly, if we are receivers, we can factor in physiological factors.
+Similarly, if we are receivers, we can develop awareness of physiological factors.

 Educators frequently see this in the classroom.
 Children who have difficulty with attention will require their instruction delivered in a way that accommodates physiological needs.